 In this online, interactive workshop, you will learn how to conduct an assessment, use a logic model to plan a new project or reassess a current one, and prepare for a meaningful evaluation.
 Attend this course to learn project planning practices that help you build in accountability and strategic thinking, reveal assumptions, and create a targeted effort with measurable results.
-The 12 hours duration over the 2-3 days includes time spent in self-guided learning, live sessions, and individual consultations with a trainer.

 To host this virtual course, contact us at email@example.com.